HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Real Topology  Graph/README.md

 All details of variables stored for each version are within each module.

 ## GNN Model 1
-We developed two different GNN models for each case:
+A two input two output GNN model for the following cases:

 1) Fully Connected Graph: